sagihaider/Invisibility-Cloak_CW_2021_22/README.md

 Follow a few suggestions as given below:

-* Find tutorials on web with the keyword “Invisible Cloak”
+* Find tutorials on the web with the keyword “Invisible Cloak using Python”
-* See what Python Packages are available and how you can use them in your product.
+* See what Python Packages and projects are available and how you can use them in your system.
-* How each each solution is different from others and how you can use them to make your product best.
+* How each solution is different from others and how you can use them to make your product best.
 * Now go to section 4: Thinking/Designing Invisible Cloak on paper.
-Make sure you have Python installed and access to webcam key before going to Section 5.
+Make sure you have Python installed and access to the webcam before going to Section 5.

 ***